 Third, psychotherapy allows you to have time dedicated solely to you with the main purpose of helping you feel better, have better relationships, and meet the goals that you want to achieve.

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 The truth is that most people do not go to therapy or counseling or psychotherapy or whatever you want to call it because they are inherently flawed and sick.
-They go in because they recognize the value in getting help from an educated, trained, and licensed mental health professional whose whole purpose is to assess, join, and help the person out of pain.
+They go to therapy because they recognize the value in getting help from an educated, trained, and licensed mental health professional whose whole purpose is to assess, join, and help the person out of pain.
 This is not flawed or weak, but rather brave and smart.

-I witness many, many people find their strength, wisdom, clarity, and emotional freedom during therapy.
+We witness many, many people find their strength, wisdom, clarity, and emotional freedom during therapy.
 This is no coincidence.